Back to All Posts

 The Undersea and Hyperbaric Medical Society (UHMS) officially recognizes compromised skin grafts and flaps as an approved indication for HBOT.
 A foundational review published in PMC (NIH) confirms that HBOT increases the probability of graft survival in hypoxic wound beds by restoring the oxygen gradient required for cellular proliferation and angiogenesis.

 Breast reconstruction flaps.
-HBOT plays a specific role in salvaging TRAM flaps and DIEP flaps, particularly when the patient has received prior radiation to the chest wall.
-Bay Area Hyperbarics notes that HBOT "salvages threatened breast soft tissue reconstruction" by stimulating angiogenesis in the irradiated field.
+HBOT plays a specific role in salvaging TRAM flaps and DIEP flaps in breast reconstruction, particularly when the patient has received prior radiation to the chest wall.

 Irradiated wound beds.
 HBOT is the only treatment proven to restore vascularity to hypoxic-hypovascular-hypocellular tissue created by radiation, making graft success possible in cases that would otherwise fail.